sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/05_challenge.md

 var lulc = lulc10m;
 ```

 Next, we create some `ui.Chart.image.byClass()` objects which aggregate the median of the predictor image bands at each reference point by LULC class.
-First we plot the optical bands as a line graph, and then we plot th eindices as a bar chart.
+First we plot the optical bands as a line graph, and then we plot the indices as a bar chart.
 We will not discuss each component of creating a chart in GEE here, but if you want to learn more about this topic there are plenty of resources online.

 ``` javascript
 // //////////////////////////////////////////////////////////////////////////////////////////